How to Best Handle a Vermont Speeding Ticket or Traffic Ticket:

 – OR –

-Go to court and negotiate a lower penalty with the police officer and then plead guilty to the lower charge
+Go to court and negotiate a lower penalty with the police officer and then plead guilty to a negotiated lower charge

 – OR –